When will the 2026 applications open?

 When will you begin sending out acceptance notifications?

-We intend to begin sending out acceptance notifications beginning in mid-March 2024.
+We intend to begin sending out acceptance notifications beginning in March 2026, but this is contingent on funding being awarded by the National Science Foundation.

 What if I have more questions?